An easy vegan loaf cake drizzled in sweet, flowery elderflower cordial. Celebrate the arrival of summer with this beautiful elderflower cake.

 - Add the liquid mix to flour mix and mix until you have a smooth batter

-- Pour into a lightly oiled loaf tin and bake at 180C for 40 minutes
+- Pour into a lightly oiled or lined loaf tin and bake at 180C for 40 minutes

 - Use a skewer or cake tester to check that the cake is fully cooked inside.
 If the tester doesn't come out clean, cook for another 5 minutes and check again.